nikitakalyanov/md5-light/README.md

     $ python md5light.py

-Use either browser (Firefox 63.0 was tested, issues are known with Chrome) or another Terminal window and `curl` to interact with the API.
+Use either browser (Firefox 63.0 was tested, issues are known with Chrome) or another Terminal window and `curl` to interact with the API. (the default address is http://localhost:48777)

 ## Notes